dolfly/ipwhere/README.md

 ipwhere
 =======

-unix/linux shell for check the ip's  location by Well-known web site .
+unix/linux shell for check the ip's  location by curl where the infomation from some Well-known websites  .